 - Design the obvious – simplify the useful.

-- Produce significant value through holistic and compatible solutions.
+- Produce significant value through holistic solutions.

 - Use frameworks to increase creativity, productivity and quality.

 - Measure how well the job gets done.